-There is no assessment technique in New Delhi as per any of the official policies shared with us.
+No assessment technique has been prescribed in Odisha in any of the official policies shared with us.

-1.Assessment guidelines in relation to the different categories of questions in the ACR proforma should be prescribed.
+1. Assessment guidelines in relation to the different categories of questions in the ACR proforma should be prescribed.
 It may at times be valid to argue that there cannot be objective assessment of quantitative measures in relation to certain questions or that even if it is possible, the same cannot be implemented due to practical or logistical challenges.
 In such a situation, it may be preferable not to allot any quantitative weightage to such questions as the marking is bound to be a product of unguided discretion.
 In the alternative, the weightage in relation to such questions should be marginal.